Using Mathematica for Quantum Mechanics: A Student's Manual: coupled spin systems: Ising model in a transverse field 1 IsingModel Ising model in a transverse field

 \subsection{asymptotic ground states}

 The asymptotic ground states for $b=0$ and $b\to\pm\infty$ mentioned above are all product states of the form $\ket{\psi}=\ket{\theta}^{\otimes N}$ where $\ket{\theta}$ is the state of a single spin.
-We form an $N$-particle tensor product state of such single-spin states with \begin{mathematica} ¤mathin productstate[state_?VectorQ, n_Integer/;n>=1] := ¤mathnl Flatten[KroneckerProduct @@ Table[state, {n}]] \end{mathematica} in accordance with \mm{\ref{math:psi}} on \autopageref{math:psi}.
+We form an $N$-particle tensor product state of such single-spin states with \begin{mathematica} ¤mathin productstate[¤mmtheta_?VectorQ, 1] = ¤mmtheta; ¤mathin productstate[¤mmtheta_?VectorQ, n_Integer/;n>=2] := ¤mathnl Flatten[KroneckerProduct @@ Table[¤mmtheta, n]] \end{mathematica} in accordance with \mm{\ref{math:psi}}; notice that the case $N=1$ requires special attention.